Regular and Substantive Interaction (RSI)

 Who Must Complete an RSI Review?

-Since the requirement for an RSI review (per faculty contract) is for a course to be at least 25% complete, a past course from the 2024/25 academic year can be reviewed.
+Since the requirement for an RSI review (per faculty contract) is for a course to be at least 25% complete:

 References: